ypid/seafile-wiki/Deploy-Seafile-with-apache.md

 When a user click a file download link in Seahub, Seahub reads the value of HTTP_SERVER_ROOT and redirects the user to address `https://domain.com/seafhttp/xxxxx/`. `https://domain.com/seafhttp` is the value of HTTP_SERVER_ROOT.
 Here, the `HTTP_SERVER` means the HttpServer component of Seafile, which only serves for raw file downloading/uploading.

-When Apache receives the request at 'https://domain.com/seafhttp/xxxxx/', it proxies the visit to HttpServer, which is listening at 127.0.0.1:8082.
+When Apache receives the request at 'https://domain.com/seafhttp/xxxxx/', it proxies the request to HttpServer, which is listening at 127.0.0.1:8082.
 This is controlled by the following config items:

     ProxyPass /seafhttp http://127.0.0.1:8082
     ProxyPassReverse /seafhttp http://127.0.0.1:8082